Spot Kitesurfing in Kalpitiya – Sri Lanka

 Unlikely but if it’s not windy during your stay then there’s SUP / kayak rental in Kalpitiya, as well as surf or surf foil over at Donkey Point.
 There’s even better surf elsewhere in Sri Lanka, which is fast becoming a really popular country for the sport, so if you’re going to be around for a while and want to travel then check out some of the many surf camps and schools that operate in the country.

 You can also go whale and dolphin watching, visit the lost city of Anuradhapura, which is a UNESCO heritage site.
 In addition to this you could see elephants, leopards and other endangered wildlife in their natural habitat at the Willpatu National Park.

 GREAT FOR: A very laid back cultural experience with large expanses of warm, flat water

 Kalpitiya is a two-and-a-half hour drive from Colombo (CMB) airport.
 Transfers can be organised by your school or tour operator at around €55 for the vehicle.

 Kalpitiya is in the North-West of Sri Lanka, with lots of small sand islands formed by sandbars and protected by the reef, flat water lagoons perfect for kitesurfing.
 It is perfect for downwinds and camping on the islands.

-The wind in Kalpitiya is super constant with an average of 20-30 knots.
+Wind in Kalpitiya: constant average of 20-30 knots.

-From December to March there is usually wind in the afternoon with thermal with winds of 15 to 20 knots and it is a good time to see dolphins.
+Best months for kitesurfing: May to September.
+From December to March there is wind in the afternoon of 15 to 20 knots.
+Good to spot dolphins.

-There are many spots in a few kilometers, and it is perfect for downwinds from one spot to another.
+There are many spots in a few kilometers, which is perfect for downwinds from one spot to another.